oliviaridgley/galvanize-delivers/README.md

 More specifically, the page should allow a user to do the following.

-1. Click links to both the landing and ordering pages that are left and right aligned respectively in a fixed navbar.
-1. See that the ordering page is the active item in the navbar.
+x 1.
+Click links to both the landing and ordering pages that are left and right aligned respectively in a fixed navbar. x 1.
+See that the ordering page is the active item in the navbar.
 1. See the menu on the left side of _roughly_ half the page in a two-column card layout.
 1. See the order on the right side of _roughly_ half the page with a receipt table at the top and a delivery form below.
 1. Read the service's name and tagline as well as click links to both pages in a two-column footer.